PREDNISOLONE 5MG TABLETS BP

 with ‘P1’ on one side and plain on the reverse (for Prednisolone 1 mg

-Tablets) or ‘P5’ on one side and plain on the reverse (for Prednisolone
+Tablets) with ‘P5’ on one side and breakline on the reverse (for

 • Prednisolone 1 mg and 5 mg Tablets are available in packs of 28, 100,

 250, 500 and 1000.
 The 5 mg tablet is also available in a pack of 5000.
 Not

 Marketing Authorisation Holder and Manufacturer

 Unit 3, Canalside, Northbridge Road, Berkhamsted, Hertfordshire, HP4 1EG,

 Edgware, HA8 5AW,United Kingdom

 This leaflet was last revised in November 2017

 To request a copy of this leaflet in Braille, large print or audio format, please